Common Tenant Rights in Houston

 Here’s a general overview of common tenant rights you might want to be aware of:

-• Right to Proper Notice: Landlords are required to provide notice before entering a tenant’s unit.
-The notice period varies by jurisdiction but typically ranges from 24 to 48 hours.
+- Right to Proper Notice: Landlords will typically provide notice before entering a tenant’s unit.
+The notice period typically ranges from 24 to 48 hours.
 The notice should specify the reason for entry and the time of visit.
 In emergencies (e.g., fire, flooding, or other immediate threats), landlords may enter the property without prior notice.
-Landlords must also provide tenants with advance written notice before increasing the rent, before renewing the lease or terminating the lease.
-The notice period varies by jurisdiction: for rent increase 30 or 60 days and for lease agreement 30 days.
+But Landlords have the right, per the lease, to enter the property at any time without notice to check the condition of the property - Ashoka Lion does not typically utilize this clause in the lease, but will do so for uncooperative tenants.

-• Right to Return of Security Deposit: A security deposit is a sum of money paid by the tenant at the beginning of a lease to cover potential damages to the property or unpaid rent.
+- Right to Return of Security Deposit: A security deposit is a sum of money paid by the tenant at the beginning of a lease to cover potential damages to the property or unpaid rent.
 This tenant right ensures tenants receive their security deposit back, or a detailed explanation of any deductions, at the end of their tenancy.
 This right helps protect tenants from unfair practices and provides financial security when they move out of a rental property.
-Landlords must return the security deposit within 30 days of the lease’s end, minus any deductions for damages beyond normal wear and tear.
+Landlords must return the security deposit within 30 days of the teanants move out date OR date forwarding address is received (whichever is later), minus any deductions for damages beyond normal wear and tear.
+Normal wear and tear does not include items like cleanliness of the property (e.g. dirty counters, floors, carpets, etc.), items left behind, etc. Normal wear and tear is the normal deterioration of an item - security deposit deductions are made against tenant CAUSED damages (e.g. drains clogged, holes in sheet rock, or replacements needed before end of life expectancy - e.g. carpet was replaced 2 years ago and has to be replaced after vacancy due to tears/stains/etc.).

 If you face issues with your landlord, consider reaching out to local tenant advocacy groups, such as the Houston Tenants Union, or seek legal advice from attorneys specializing in tenant rights.
 Knowing and exercising these rights can help tenants ensure they are treated fairly and maintain a positive rental experience.